jurriaan/aico/DESIGN_RATIONALE.md

 Our approach to external API failures (e.g., LLM rate limits, invalid keys) is to treat them as fatal. `aico` will attempt one well-defined action; if it fails, it reports the error and exits.

 - **Rationale:** This aligns with the "tool, not an agent" philosophy.
-The tool should be predictable.
-By exiting on failure, it returns control to the user, who can then decide whether to retry, change API keys, or take other action.
-We do not implement complex retry logic internally, as this would make the tool's behavior less transparent.
+The tool is predictable.
+By exiting on failure, it reports the error and stops.
+We do not implement retry logic internally to maintain transparency.

 ### Future Vision and The "Anti-Roadmap"